swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 ## Planck

-Mike Fikes is clearly a tireless person, within what seems like hours of bootstrapping, Mike Fikes had a standalone ClojureScript REPL that you can easily install with [brew](http://brew.sh).
+Mike Fikes is clearly a tireless person, within what seemed like hours of bootstrapping, Mike Fikes had a standalone ClojureScript REPL that you can easily install with [brew](http://brew.sh).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CC5jGO712cE" frameborder="0" allowfullscreen></iframe>
+<iframe style="border: 1px solid black; padding: 2px;" width="580" height="315" src="https://www.youtube.com/embed/CC5jGO712cE" frameborder="0" allowfullscreen></iframe>

+If you want a ClojureScript REPL that starts fast for testing one liners, look no further than Planck.

 ## Replete

 Thanks to bootstrapping you can also use full blown ClojureScript on your iPhone or iPad:

-<iframe width="560" height="315"
+<iframe style="border: 1px solid black; padding: 2px;" width="580" height="315"
 src="https://www.youtube.com/embed/GVVugX3qqF8" frameborder="0"
 allowfullscreen></iframe>

+If you had told me I would be run a robust dialect of Clojure on my phone 4 years ago I would have laughed in disbelief.

 ## Parinfer